View IPFS Analytics

 Leto Background

-When a developer serves IPFS content (webpage, blog, NFT) with the Leto IPFS gateway, the analytics collected is publicly available via the Leto Analytics api.
+When a developer serves IPFS content (webpage, blog, NFT) with the Leto IPFS gatewayarrow-up-right, the analytics collected is publicly available via the Leto Analytics apiarrow-up-right.

-The View IPFS Analytics tool uses the Leto Analytics api to retrieve and display anonymous, aggregate analytics for a given IPFS CID.
+The View IPFS Analytics tool uses the Leto Analytics apiarrow-up-right to retrieve and display anonymous, aggregate analytics for a given IPFS CID.
 End-users love having access to the data for business and fun!

 We hope you find this useful!
-If your business needs more functionality, login to the Leto dashboard for free and upgrade your service to a pro plan when needed.
+If your business needs more functionality, login to the Leto dashboardarrow-up-right for free and upgrade your service to a pro planarrow-up-right when needed.

-Learn more by visiting the Leto docs or Blog.
+Learn more by visiting the Leto docsarrow-up-right or Blogarrow-up-right.

 Note: In the future Leto will give developers a choice to opt in or out of this public dataset for privacy reasons.
 It will be up to each dev to commuinicate this with end users.